Avengers vs. X-Men: Avengers

 Following the defeat of Norman Osborn and his Dark Avengers, Noh-Varr locates a secret A.I.M. base.
 The Avengers take out the base and arrest Monica Rappaccini and the rest of the A.I.M. scientists that escaped following Osborn's defeat.
-After the battle, Noh-Varr checks in with the Supreme Intelligence of the Kree Empire who informs him of the coming Phoenix force and orders him to intercept and contain it at all cost... even if it means eliminating his Avenger teammates.
+After the battle, Noh-Varr checks in with the Supreme Intelligence of the Kree empire, who informs him of the coming Phoenix Force and orders him to intercept and contain it at all cost, even if it means eliminating his Avenger teammates.
 In space, after the Avengers fail to stop the Phoenix, Noh-Varr analyzes the reason for their failure and discovers that Thor's hammer can injure and absorb the Phoenix's essence.
-Thor (equipped with Beast's device to contain the Phoenix) is able to force it away from Earth.
+Thor (equipped with Beast's device to contain the Phoenix) forces it away from Earth.
 Before the team can celebrate, Noh-Varr declares that he will take the collected energy back to the Kree.
 While the Avengers wake up in their spaceship heading to a sun and try to escape death, Noh-Varr takes the Phoenix energy to the Supreme Intelligence; however, after the Intelligence declares that the energy will not be used to save Earth, Noh-Varr turns against it and escapes with the energy.
 The Avengers meet him, take the energy, and declare him an enemy of the team telling him never to return to Earth.
 Noh-Varr is left in Hala running for his life from the Kree.

 Considering the Phoenix Five a threat to Earth, Red Hulk decides to invade Utopia by himself and assassinate Cyclops.
 He is discovered by Emma Frost and confronted by several X-Men.
 Instead of imprisoning or murdering him, Cyclops sends Red Hulk back to the Avengers with an "X" carved in his chest.
 Nevertheless, Red Hulk considers that Cyclops lost the war the moment he spared his life.
 In Indonesia, Rachel leads a group of X-Men in a fight against Wolverine and the Avengers.
 Rachel finds Hope, but her mind is drawn to the psychic plane, where she meets Professor X. After realizing that he was just keeping her busy to give the Avengers an advantage, Rachel engages him in a psychic battle, knocking everyone out, except Spider-Woman and Professor X. Later, he states that he cannot fight his own students and erases his presence in the battle from everyone's minds.

 A S.H.I.E.L.D. facility is invaded by Mister Negative and his henchmen, taking advantage of the war between the Avengers and the Phoenix Five, but Hawkeye and Spider-Woman defeat them while having a discussion about their relationship.
 It is later revealed that they were informed about Mister Negative's plan by Madame Hydra, who wanted to get rid of her competition.